xeoncross/godiapp/README.md

 This same question goes for the `http` handlers and other possible API's such as GraphQL.

+#### Example: Mattermost (OS Slack Alternative)

+Mattermost is an example that defines a base [store](https://github.com/mattermost/mattermost-server/blob/master/store/store.go) that wraps all the individual entity store interfaces.
+Then provides [sql and other](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/store.go) concrete implementations of these interfaces for actual storage.
+This includes a [mock](https://github.com/mattermost/mattermost-server/blob/master/store/storetest/store.go) store.
+They have 20+ entities.

 ## Design choices and Articles: